-Data provided to the Department of Levelling Up, Housing and Communities shows that Croydon Council currently do not prevent homelessness from occurring enough compared to many other London Boroughs resulting in proportionately more residents being accommodated.
+Data provided to the Department of Levelling Up, Housing and Communities (now MHCLG) shows that Croydon Council currently does not prevent homelessness from occurring sufficiently compared to many other London boroughs resulting in proportionately more residents being accommodated.

-- Consider how the advice offer in relation to the top three causes of homelessness (Private sector evictions, family and friend evictions, domestic abuse) can be strengthened and to enable greater resilience against homelessness.
-To include rights and signposting available help. - Deliver Joint Housing/Social Care protocol for Care Leavers and review the local transitions offer. - Review pathways and consider specialist support for homeless people with dual diagnosis of substance misuse and poor mental health. - ◆ Develop protocol with hospital and review referral arrangements between Housing and South London and Maudsley Hospital Trust. - Review the online customer form to improve accessibility. - Review pathways and consider specialist support for homeless people with dual diagnosis of substance misuse and poor mental health.
+- Consider how the advice offer in relation to the top three causes of homelessness (private sector evictions, family and friend evictions, domestic abuse) can be strengthened and to enable greater resilience against homelessness.
+To include rights and signposting that is available. - Deliver Joint Housing/Social Care protocol for Care Leavers and review the local transitions offer. - Review pathways and consider specialist support for homeless people with dual diagnosis of substance misuse and poor mental health. - Develop a protocol with hospital and review referral arrangements between Housing and South London and Maudsley Hospital Trust. - Review the online customer form to improve accessibility. - Review pathways and consider specialist support for homeless people with dual diagnosis of substance misuse and poor mental health.

-- Even in circumstances where homelessness is rising, Croydon is accepting proportionally more applicants into temporary accommodation than other boroughs. - ♦ Effective advice needs to be available in community buildings for residents facing homelessness. - We need to act as early as possible to prevent homelessness from occurring.
+- Even in circumstances where homelessness is rising, Croydon is accepting proportionately more applicants into temporary accommodation than other boroughs. - Effective advice needs to be available in community buildings for residents facing homelessness. - We need to act as early as possible to prevent homelessness occurring.